JonasonWu/TaskDiary/README.md

 * (x points) Perform automatic authentication (or provide option) if the user is signed into google.
     * Other websites have ways to login through another site.
     * There would be a way to sign in through /login window, or the user can choose to sign in through google account.
+    * This will likely not be done, since there is not enough time.

 8+x points total out of 8 required points